 If equipped with the Electronic Shift 4WD System, and 4WD Low is selected while the vehicle is moving, the 4WD system will not engage.
 This is normal and should be no reason for concern.
-Refer to Shifting to/from 4WD Low for proper operation.
+Before 4WD Low can be engaged, the vehicle must be brought to a complete stop, the brake pedal depressed and the transmission placed in N (Neutral) (on automatic transmissions or the clutch pedal depressed on manual transmissions).